-How to Create a Newsletter (25 Tips + Considerations)
+How to Create a Newsletter (26 Tips + Considerations)

-An email newsletter is a great way to regularly stay in touch with both your existing customers and your prospects.
 Nearly three-quarters of all businesses spend time and money on email marketing and 69 percent of those businesses send email newsletters, according to The Manifest.

 An email newsletter is one of the most common forms of email communication that companies send to their audience.
 They’re one of the best ways to connect with your subscribers, keep them engaged with your company, and keep your brand top of mind.

 In your email newsletters, you can let subscribers know about new products, offer tips, feature sales, share blog posts, and more.